3liasP/Programming-Basics/README.md

 # Programming-Basics
-Exercises fo a course on Basics of Programming.
+Exercises for a course on Basics of Programming.
 Contains simple Python-programs.